 Looking for great snorkeling gear?
 Here’s a perfect snorkel gear guide to help you out!

-If feeling more active, we tried out the paddleboarding, kayaking or even sailing.
-Dinner was either back at sunset with a tasty pre-fixe menu, or a special night up at Enid’s, which offers more traditional Barbadian cuisine.
+If feeling more active, you can try out the paddleboarding, kayaking or even sailing.
+Dinner was either back at sunset with a tasty pre-fixed menu, or a special night up at Enid’s, which offers more traditional Barbadian cuisine.
 A nightcap is best had back at the piano bar, or simply in the room loungers overlooking the ocean.

 While we could have stayed on property at The Club the whole time, they made it easy for us to explore other parts of the island and get a sense of the local vibe.
 The Club can arrange Barbados tours for you, or you can venture out on your own.